 My partner, Sam, already had his own cycling shoes so he just needed to buy new cleats so he could use them with the Peloton bike.
 Cleats are the things on the bottom of the shoes that help them clip into the pedals.
 Sam has told me that Peloton bikes have standard cleats so most shoes will come with ones that fit your Peloton.
 If they don’t you just need to buy new ones (available on Amazon) but there’s loads of information about it online.

 The Peloton free weights do fit nicely in a wire rack at the back of the bike, so they’re easy to grab during a bike workout so I’m glad I have the 2kg Peloton weights.
 I like bike rides that include an arm workout so it’s really handy having them right there on the bike half way through your ride.
-You can find them cheaper online and I’m sure you could find ones that still fit into that rack at the back!
+You can’t find them that much cheaper online so I would recommend buying the Peloton light free weights.
+I really like them and like them always being to hand.

 If you’re planning to do the Peloton Strength classes (which I highly recommend) then you’re going to need a variety of heavier weights.
 The Peloton weights do look lovely but I opted for slightly cheaper ones from Decathlon.
 I have a Corength Hex Dumbells (I mostly use the 5kg one).
 If you’re going to buy your own dumbells, just look for ones with flat edges.
 I just personally find these much easier as they don’t roll away.